Synthetics Test Settings

 1. On the test’s Test Settings page, at the far right of the Test Management Controls, click Remove.

-2. On the pop-up, click Remove to remove the test from the system and return to the Test Control Center page.
+2. On the popup, click Remove to remove the test from the system and return to the Test Control Center page.

 top | section